gluver/HandEyeCalib/README.md

 INFO:__main__:Camera to base pose matrix saved to result_matrix.txt
 ```

-##### Further validation
+### Further Validation

-You can use the script in `eye_hand_validation.py` to transform your recorded point cloud  into the robot arm's frame with the martix just cauclated from the calibration
+You can use the script in `eye_hand_validation.py` to transform your recorded point cloud into the robot arm's frame with the matrix just calculated from the calibration:

 ```shell
 usage: eye_hand_validation.py [-h] [--points_dir POINTS_DIR] [--matrix_file MATRIX_FILE]